cosmqc/notes/COSC368/Introduction.md

 #### Dark pattern
 > A user interface that has been carefully created to trick users into doing thing, like buying overpriced insurance, or signing up for recurring bills.

+#### Cognitive load
+> The amount of information that our working memory can hold at one time